Peninsular War: Emergence of the guerrilla

 The Peninsular War is regarded as one of the first people's wars, significant for the emergence of large-scale guerrilla warfare.
 It is from this conflict that the English language borrowed the word.
-The guerrillas troubled the French troops, but they frightened their own countrymen with forced conscription and looting.
+The guerrillas troubled the French troops, but they also frightened their own countrymen with forced conscription and looting.
 Many of the partisans were either fleeing the law or trying to get rich.
 Later in the war the authorities tried to make the guerrillas reliable, and many of them formed regular army units such as Espoz y Mina's "Cazadores de Navarra".
 The French believed that enlightened absolutism had made less progress in Spain and Portugal than elsewhere, and that resistance was the product of a century's worth of what the French perceived as backwardness in knowledge and social habits, Catholic obscurantism, superstition and counter-revolution.

 The guerrilla style of fighting was the Spanish military's single most effective tactic.
 Most organized attempts by regular Spanish forces to take on the French ended in defeat.
 Once a battle was lost and the soldiers reverted to their guerrilla roles, they tied down large numbers of French troops over a wide area with a much lower expenditure of men, energy, and supplies and facilitated the conventional victories of Wellington and his Anglo-Portuguese army and the subsequent liberation of Portugal and Spain.
 Mass resistance by the people of Spain inspired the war efforts of Austria, Russia and Prussia against Napoleon.

 Hatred of the French and devotion to God, King and Fatherland were not the only reason to join the Partisans.
 The French imposed restrictions on movement and on many traditional aspects of street life, so opportunities to find alternative sources of income were limited—industry was at a standstill and many señores were unable to pay their existing retainers and domestic servants, and could not take on new staff.
 Hunger and despair reigned on all sides.
 Because the military record was so dismal, many Spanish politicians and publicists exaggerated the activities of the guerrillas.